Undignified - On Letting Down Your Guard (Focus 4 of 4)

 What's one thing the lover said that landed for you, and why did you appreciate it?

-You don't have to explain why necessarily.
+You don't have to explain why.

 These are intimate words, and Solomon wrote them to reflect the intimate relationship he perceived God to have with his people.
 Using the metaphor of a lover is an intentional way of inviting the reader into a relationship in which nothing is held back or hidden, because it doesn't need to be.
 God delights in you.